rajeev9352/coolair-project-/DEPLOYMENT_GUIDE.md

 2. **Environment Variables**: Ensure all required environment variables are set
 3. **Database Connection**: Verify database credentials if using PostgreSQL
 4. **Build Errors**: Check Node.js version compatibility
+5. **API Connection Issues**: Verify BACKEND_URL is correctly set in frontend applications
+6. **Vercel Deployment Failures**: Check build logs in Vercel dashboard for specific error messages
+7. **Mixed Content Errors**: Ensure all URLs use HTTPS in production
+8. **Authentication Issues**: Verify JWT_SECRET is consistent between backend and frontend configurations

 ## Additional Notes

 - The project uses an in-memory database by default for development
 - For production, it's recommended to use PostgreSQL
 - Make sure to set strong JWT secrets in production
+- Always use HTTPS in production environments
+- Regularly update dependencies to ensure security

+## Conclusion

+After following these deployment instructions, you will have:
+1. Main website running on its own domain/subdomain
+2. Admin panel running on a separate domain/subdomain
+3. Backend API running on its own domain/subdomain

+Each component can be scaled and managed independently, providing flexibility for future development and maintenance.